slavik0329/BetterAuction/AuditReport.md

         }
     }

+    // CHECK: Ok.
+Can only be called by (normally) the beneficiary when recovery is active
     // Recover any ethers accidentally sent to contract function beneficiaryRecoverFunds() isBeneficiary isRecoveryActive {
+        // CHECK: Ok.
+The safer send(...) function with enough gas to log an event is used instead of call.value()()
-        if (!beneficiary.send(this.balance)) throw;
+        // CHECK: Ok.
+A false return value will result in a throw if (!beneficiary.send(this.balance)) throw;
     }

     // Withdraw a bid that was overbid. function nonHighestBidderRefund() payable {
         var amount = pendingReturns[msg.sender];
-        if (amount > 0) {
+        // CHECK: Ok.
+The account's balance is checked before trying to send back the refund if (amount > 0) {
             pendingReturns[msg.sender] = 0;
+            // CHECK: Ok.
+The safer send(...) function with enough gas to log an event is used instead of call.value()()
+            // CHECK: Ok.
+A false return value will result in a throw
-            if (!msg.sender.send(amount + msg.value)) throw;
+            // CHECK: Ok.
+The trigger amount is sent back with the amounts contributed if (!msg.sender.send(amount + msg.value)) throw;
         } else {
             throw;